mcellteam/mcell/libmcell/documentation/generated/model.rst

      | Optional path to the output data model file.

-  | Same as export_data_model, only the created data model will contain only information required for visualization in CellBlender.
-This makes the loading ofthemodel by CellBlender faster and also allows to avoid potential compatibility issues.
+  | Same as export_data_model, only the created data model will contain only information required for visualization
+  | in CellBlender.
+This makes the loading ofthemodel by CellBlender faster and also allows to avoid potential
+  | compatibility issues.

+  | Example: `1520_sphere_collision/model.py <https://github.com/mcellteam/mcell_tests/tree/mcell4_dev/tests/pymcell4_positive/1520_sphere_collision/model.py>`_

 * | **release_molecules**